 Liszt pored over the route in dissatisfaction, “Felix, why not just head directly from Warsaw to Paris via Frankfurt instead of wandering all over the continent?
 From what I see here, your course takes too many unnecessary turns.”

 "Maybe a direct passage has certain… disadvantages… Mr. Chopin, what do you think?"

-Glancing over, Chopin hardly considered the former’s question as he replied, “As long as we get there eventually, and safely, I could care less.”
+Glancing over, Chopin hardly considered the former’s question as he replied, “As long as we get there eventually, and safely, I couldn’t care less.”

 Liszt, with reluctance, finally agreed to Mendelssohn’s original plan, “To the station, then?”